mukhamadazistholib/marinegeo.github.io/_module-groups/panamex.md

 Freestone, A. L., G. M. Rutz, and M. E. Torchin.
 2013.
 Stronger biotic resistance in tropics relative to temperate zone: effects of predation on marine invasion dynamics.
 Ecology 94:1370–1377. (<a href="https://esajournals.onlinelibrary.wiley.com/doi/abs/10.1890/12-1382.1">Source</a>)

 Freestone, A. L., and R. W. Osman.
 2011.
 Latitudinal variation in local interactions and regional enrichment shape patterns of marine community diversity.
-Ecology 92:208–217.
+Ecology 92:208–217. (<a href="https://esajournals.onlinelibrary.wiley.com/doi/10.1890/09-1841.1">Source</a>)

 Freestone, A. L., R. W. Osman, G. M. Ruiz, and M. E. Torchin.
 2011.
 Stronger predation in the tropics shapes species richness patterns in marine communities.
-Ecology 92:983–993.
+Ecology 92:983–993. (<a href="https://esajournals.onlinelibrary.wiley.com/doi/10.1890/09-2379.1">Source</a>)